 The draft Brexit withdrawal agreement stands at 599 pages long and sets out how the UK will leave the European Union on 29 March 2019.

-The House of Commons will deliver its verdict on the deal on 11 December 2018.
+The House of Commons is now expected to deliver its verdict on the deal in January.

 The draft includes a transition period which will begin on 29 March 2019 and last until 31 December 2020 during which the UK will need to abide by all EU rules, but will lose membership of its institutions.